 If you’re unsure, your GP will be able to guide you to the most appropriate services for your family.

-Video Adolescent mental health: introduction
+Video Teenage mental health: introduction

 Many factors influencing depression will be outside your control.
 But there’s a lot you can do every day to foster your child’s mental health